⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

 In response, we are restoring vital habitat for threatened and endangered native birds, as well as migratory species, at the Lokowaka Pond complex in Hilo.

 Estuaries form where watersheds meet the ocean, blending freshwater from the land with saltwater from the sea.
-These dynamic ecosystems—where river flows and ocean tides converge—support a rich web of life, providing food and shelter for a wide range of species, including humans.
-At our site, the estuary is fed by freshwater springs, adding to its unique character and ecological richness.
+These dynamic ecosystems—where freshwater inputs and ocean tides converge—support a rich web of life, providing food and shelter for a wide range of species, including humans.

 In Hawaiʻi, loko iʻa—traditional fishponds—are ancestral technologies designed to function in harmony with estuarine systems, sustaining communities by enhancing the abundance of naturally available resources.